-Sauteed shishito peppers are going to be your new favorite summer snack.
-Shishitos are sautéed in toasted sesame oil for a nutty, sweet and sometimes spicy snack, appetizer or addition to a recipe.
+These easy blistered shishito peppers will be your new favorite summer snack.
+The peppers are sautéed in toasted sesame oil for a nutty, sometimes spicy appetizer.

 Here’s the super simple recipe.
 Add toasted sesame seeds if you want or a dash of soy sauce instead of the salt.
 I prefer coarse salt for the occasional burst of salty flavor against the sweet, blistered peppers.